Valuable Van Insurance Tips You Should Consider

 All vans are classed as commercial vehicles, even if you don’t actually use them for business purposes.
 This means that the way they are insured is different from cars.

-However, as with all vehicles, you must ensure that they are properly covered, even if they’re not actually in use.
+However, like all vehicles, you must make sure they are properly covered, even if they are not in use.

-Under the Continuous Insurance Enforcement policy, it is illegal to have a vehicle without insurance unless you have told the DVLA that it is off the road.
+Under the Continuous Insurance Enforcement policy, it is against the law to have a vehicle without insurance.
+This rule only applies if you have not informed the DVLA that your vehicle is off the road.

 So what cover do you need for your van to ensure you don’t flout the law?